wazo-platform/wazo-js-sdk/README.md

 participant.on(participant.ON_STREAM_UNSUBSCRIBED, (stream) => {});
 ```

-Triggered when the participant stop sending a stream.
+Triggered when the participant stops sending a stream.

 - `stream`: `Wazo.Stream`
-  A Wazo stream that is no more sent by the participant.
+  A Wazo stream that is no longer sent by the participant.

 ```js
 participant.on(participant.ON_AUDIO_MUTED, () => {});
 ```

-Triggered when the participant has disabled its microphone.
+Triggered when the participant has disabled his microphone.

 ```js
 participant.on(participant.ON_AUDIO_UNMUTED, () => {});
 ```

-Triggered when the participant has enabled its microphone.
+Triggered when the participant has enabled his microphone.

 ```js
 participant.on(participant.ON_VIDEO_MUTED, () => {});
 ```

-Triggered when the participant has disabled its camera.
+Triggered when the participant has disabled his camera.

 ```js
 participant.on(participant.ON_VIDEO_UNMUTED, () => {});
 ```

-Triggered when the participant has enabled its camera.
+Triggered when the participant has enabled his camera.

 ```js
 participant.on(participant.ON_SCREENSHARING, () => {});
 ```

-Triggered when the participant is sharing its screen.
+Triggered when the participant is sharing his screen.

 ```js
 participant.on(participant.ON_STOP_SCREENSHARING, () => {});
 ```

-Triggered when the participant stop sharing its screen.
+Triggered when the participant stop sharing his screen.

 #### Stream